-Other (non-statutory) school policies and procedures that include information that may be important for pupils with SEND are:
+Other (non-statutory) school policies that include information that may be important for pupils with SEND are:

+Accessibility plan

 Anti-bullying policy

-Pupil Premium statement
+Pupil Premium policy

-Curriculum policies
+Curriculum policy

+British values and SCSM policy

 2. Who do I contact about my child's special educational needs?